RobotecAI/robotec-o3de-tools/Gems/ViewportStreamer/README.md

 ## Viewport Streamer Gem

-This Gem provides sensor, which streams application's current viewport on ROS2 topic.
+This Gem provides a publisher, which streams application's current viewport on ROS2 topic.

 ## Features

-This Gem enables sensor which publishes data on `sensor_msgs::msg::Image` ROS2 topic.
+This Gem publishes data on `sensor_msgs::msg::Image` ROS2 topic.
 Such data contain entire frame displayed in application's current viewport.

 ## Prerequisites